Lure-of-Lysergide/cv-materializer/README.md

 7. Push your changes to the `master` branch if you have worked with a local copy of your `cv-materializer` repository.
 8. Profit!
 (In a few minutes you can access your online portfolio on `https://<YOUR_GITHUB_USERNAME>.github.io` or your custom domain).

+Extra: Before triggering the deployment, you can add additional things, like `Google Analytics`, to the `<HEAD>` section, by defining a new repository secret `REACT_APP_EXTRA`.

 ### Development and Manual Deployment

 If you have [git](https://git-scm.com) and [Node.js 8.0+](https://nodejs.org/en/download) already installed, you can follow these steps to get a local copy for development, testing or manual deployment: